Staffordville, Lethbridge

 Staffordville, also originally known as Stafford, is a residential neighbourhood in Lethbridge, Alberta, Canada that held village status between 1900 and 1913.

 History

 Staffordville was founded in the 1890s as a coal mining community.
 It was named after William Stafford, mining engineer for the North Western Coal and Navigation Company.
 The Village of Stafford was incorporated in 1900.
 It was annexed by the City of Lethbridge in 1913.

 Geography

 Staffordville is west of Stafford Drive North and north of 9 Avenue North in northern Lethbridge.
 The neighbourhoods of Senator Buchanan, St. Edwards, and Stafford Manor are to the south, east, and north respectively.

 Demographics

-Staffordville has a population of 967 living in 450 dwellings in the City of Lehtbridge's 2012 municipal census.
+Staffordville has a population of 967 living in 450 dwellings in the City of Lethbridge's 2012 municipal census.